mvsanghvi/Lit-Review/Qual Project Ideas.md

 - KOs further down RLR pathway of intersected components with other PRRs
 	- To confirm activation of other PRR is not acting in compensatory manner through shared components
+- Over express RIG-I to simulate stimulation in foreign presence and look at read-out of somitogenesis
+- Rescue experiment